WarisseLoic/MazeTV-Like-Search-Film/README.md

-This project is a Technical test in reactJs.
+This project, is a "Hello World" of Reactjs & MaterialUI

 Npm install && npm start